wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-can-i-get-space-for-students-to-get-help-from-my-tas">How can I get space for students to get help from my TAs?</h2>
- Pooled classrooms are released after the second week in a semester, and those are your best spaces for hosting TA hours.
+<a id=17></a> Pooled classrooms are released after the second week in a semester, and those are your best spaces for hosting TA hours.
 [Andrew Swafford](mailto:@s.andrew@wustl.edu) in our office can arrange for you to get space.
 If you need space before the second week, we have Jolley 408 set aside as a TA mentoring space.

 <span class="tag-links">[#graduate](#graduate) [#jobs](#jobs) [#needs_review](#needs_review) [#teaching_assistant](#teaching_assistant) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/17">Discussions View</a></span>

 ---
 <h2 class="anchored" id="how-can-i-place-out-of-a-course-if-i-think-i-already-know-that-courses-material---what-happens-to-my-program-of-study-if-i-do-place-out">How can I place out of a course if I think I already know that course's material?
 What happens to my program of study if I do place out?</h2>
- Please, one question at a time.
+<a id=20></a> Please, one question at a time.
  There are generally two ways you might already know the material in a course:
 * Perhaps you have taken a similar course elsewhere.
 In that case, you should look at the FAQ for transfer courses, so that we can count the course you took elsewhere as the equivalent of a course here.
  Study abroad is treated differently, so if the course under scrutiny here was taken while you were officially studying abroad, take a look at the FAQ for studying abroad.